saunakshrestha/eBookingHub/README.md

-# bookinGhar
+# eBookingHub

-Bookinghar is a online reservation system.
+eBookingHub is a online reservation system.
 It is web based booking system.

 ## Tech Stack